 On the banks of Biscayne Bay is downtown Miami, which surprisingly, is wildly different from South Beach and Miami Beach.

-The big city lights shine bright with rooftop bars, luxurious condos, fine dining, and plenty of cultural institutions to explore.
+The big city lights shine bright with tons of fun things to do – including rooftop bars, luxurious condos, fine dining, and plenty of cultural institutions to explore.
 The Frost Museum of Science, Perez Art Museum, and Vizcaya Museum & Gardens, to name a few, are all worthy of visiting.